contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

     really unhappy when forced to deal with their emotions, I do not expect this to be a major benefit.
 Firstly, I would imagine that most people do not have a strong opinion on most of the controversial topics.
-Moreover, most of the time people will also have a competing product to choose from.
+Secondly, most of the time people will also have a competing product to choose from.
 3. Higher employee satisfaction: a number of people are not comfortable with the idea of working for a company where employees voice unpopular views.